banwelld/flatiron-se-phase-3-project/README.md

 The user-facing front end comprises a command-line interface that accepts input from the user, enabling them to perform operations such as creating a team, creating a new participant, adding and removing participants from teams, deleting teams or participants, and updating participant or team names.

-Control flow is managed via a loop and a stack upon which every operation appends a tuple containing both a function representing the next operation to be performed and the state data with which it will be performed.
+Control flow is managed via a loop and a stack, upon which every operation appends a tuple containing both a function representing the next operation to be performed and the state data with which it will be performed.
 The loop continuously invokes the function in the top-most tuple on the stack.

 At any point in the flow, a user can use the back option to return to the previous step, which is facillitated by removing the top-most tuple from the stack and invoking the function in the previous tuple and replacing the current state data with the historical state data from the tuple.